Fede2782/deCorizer/README.md

 These amazing features were created by Samsung and all APKs in this module are official and signed by Samsung

+# NO MORE FEATURE UPDATES since I switched to A34 5G.
+I'LL TRY TO MAKE THIS MODULE WORKING WITH NEW SOFTWARE RELEASES

 ## Credits
 - Samsung
 - ShaDisNX255/NcX-S21FE for their amazing work on floating_feature and libs